eavonius/powerdelivery/environments.markdown

 <br />

-You may wish to use SSL to establish the PowerShell remote connection.
-This is necessary when communicating with Windows Azure VMs for example.
+You may also require clients to use SSL to establish the PowerShell remote connection.
 To do this, set the *UseSSL* key in the set of nodes set to true.

 <br />